-Learn what makes chili peppers hot and how to cool down a too-hot taste
+Learn what makes chili peppers hot and how to cool down a too-hot taste of chilies.

 As a general rule, smaller peppers are hotter than larger peppers, red fresh chilies are two to three times hotter than green, and dried chilies, because they're more concentrated, are anywhere from two to ten times hotter than fresh.

 To protect yourself, wear gloves when handling hot peppers!
 The capsaicin oils that give them their heat can actually burn your skin (or your eyes, when you touch them with your hands).

 How Hot is It?

 In 1912, chemist Wilbur Scoville came up with an idea (after a particularly spicy Mexican meal, perhaps?) to develop a system that would measure the heat level of chili peppers.
 In his tests, Scoville blended ground chilies with sugar water.
 Taste-testers sipped the water to see if it burned their mouths, and, if it did, the solution was further diluted.
 When the testers said that the burning sensation was no longer detectable, the Scoville Heat Index for that particular variety of chili pepper was assigned.
 The more water it took to dilute the heat, the higher the heat index.
 Today a more scientific method, liquid chromatography, is used to determine capsaicin levels, but the results are still converted to Scoville in honor of the scientist who started it all.